prisma/metrics-tutorial-prisma/README.md

 4. Start the PostgreSQL database on port 5432 with Docker: `docker-compose up`.
 5. Run migrations: `npx prisma migrate dev`.
 6. Start the server: `npm run dev`.
-7. Test the endpoints using the loadtest: `npm run loadtest`.
+7. Test the API endpoints using the load testing script: `npm run loadtest`.